iLVL-Key/FFXI/gearswap/readme.md

 <summary>COR</summary>

+Version 2.2.1
+- Adjusted Precast bullet to account for High Accuracy Mob

 Version 2.2
 - Added `.capped_tp` sub-set to Weapon Skill sets in addition to the current `.high_buff` sub-set.
 - Adjusted all Weapon Skill sets to no longer combine in the sets themselves but in the rules instead.